 - Seekers make specific recommendations about exploration and deliver answers with passion.
 Food is a great common interest of people and great content marketers explore and recommend only the best.

-What are you 3 favorite TV shows?
+What are your 3 favorite TV shows?

-- This is a culture and tactical question.
+- This is a culture and a tactical question.
 Sorry sitcoms, but seekers generally don’t watch television with laugh tracks.
 Look for people that like current events, non-fiction or dramas.

 What is the favorite place you have visited and why?